Cutaiar/render-deploy-status/README.md

 1. Bump the version using `npm version <major|minor|patch>`
 2. Push the tag this created using `git push origin <new version>`

 This will trigger the `build-publish-deploy-image.yml` workflow which will build a docker image, publish it to the Github Container Registry, and trigger a deploy on Render.
-Since this new image also has the `latest`, it will be image Render deploys.
+Since this new image also has the `latest` tag, it will be image Render deploys.

 ## ✅ TODO